 (1) The Gluten-Free Diner [Almost Always] Picks the Restaurant

 Think you’ll only affect one percent of the population’s dining decisions?
 Think again!

-The person with the food allergy or dietary restriction more likely than not dictates where their family and friends eat out every single time.
+The person with the food allergy or dietary restriction more likely than not dictates where their family and friends eat out.
 I promise you this is the case!

 The gluten-free community is no longer just people on a gluten-free diet because they have celiac disease.
 Instead, a growing number of people with gluten-sensitivities avoid gluten for health reasons, as do people on the autoimmune spectrum.
 Experts estimate that six to seven percent of the U.S. population, or 18+ million people, are avoiding gluten due to a gluten sensitivity.